Enry99/xplot/README.md

 Atomsplot is a small Python command-line program to render images of atomic structures using [ASE](https://wiki.fysik.dtu.dk/ase/index.html) and [POV-Ray](http://www.povray.org/).

+It was developed as a spin-off of the image generation module in the [xsorb](https://github.com/Enry99/xsorb) code to automate the study of molecular adsorption (E. Pedretti, P. Restuccia, M.C.
+Righi, Comput.
+Phys.
+Commun.
+291 (2023), 108827)

 ## Installation
 First, install the program with
 ```sh